geometry-labs/lattice-algebra/docs/medium/evolution_of_bklmsigs.md

 This is a three-part article series exploring avenues toward more efficient quantum-resistant transacting.
 Here in part one, we explore the technical end of _signature aggregation_ in lattice-based cryptographic settings.
 The second part of this series explores _payment channels_ and their implementations, especially with _adaptor signatures_.
 In the final part, we describe a blockchain-agnostic code-based approach to trustlessly (or, rather, _trust-minimally_) reducing local storage requirements for network participants while keeping bootstrapping costs low.
 Along the way, we present prototype python implementations of these ideas.

-## Part One: The Pursuit of More Efficient Lattice-Based Signing
+## Part Two: The Whole Is Greater Than the Sum of Its Parts

 ### Extending Digital Signatures to Aggregatable Signatures